Survivors penning 'revenge obituaries' to settle scores with the departed

 “She made a mistake 60 years ago, but who hasn’t?” he said.
 “Has she regretted it over the years?
 Yes.”

-Dwight Dehmlow aded he believed that Kathleen's son was behind the obituary.
+Dwight Dehmlow added he believed that Kathleen's son was behind the obituary.
 “He’s very upset,” he said.
-“He decide to go out with hate.
+“He decided to go out with hate.
 I can’t believe he did this. ...
 This is going to hurt a lot of people.”

 Ann Rosenberg, a grief counselor and licensed clinical social worker in New York City, told Fox News there are myriad reasons why a survivor would want to drag a family member’s name through the proverbial funereal mud.

-“In one sense it could be a last bit of revenge by publically letting other people know about how terrible their parents were,” Rosenberg said.
-“But in may not be a case of revenge at all.
+“In one sense it could be a last bit of revenge by publicly letting other people know about how terrible their parents were,” Rosenberg said.
+“But it may not be a case of revenge at all.
 It could be a way to reach out to others like them, and find someone to bond with over a similar experience.”

 Reddick said the obit she wrote about her mother was meant to be part of the healing process.
 She said she initially expected the scathing writeup to go unnoticed, and claimed surprise by the fact it went viral.